specklesystems/speckle-docs/user/powerbi.md

 The camera controls settings allow for:

-- Controlling if the camera should be in orthogonal or perspective mode
+- Orthogonal or perspective mode
 - Setting the view that would be shown when first loaded (top, front, back, left, right)

 #### Colors